SungminSo/CS231n/Lecture 6/lecture_6_En.md

 - Does not saturate in positive region
 - Very computationally efficient
-- converges much faster than sigmoid/tanh in practivce
+- converges much faster than sigmoid/tanh in practice
-- actually more biologically plausible thant sigmoid
+- actually more biologically plausible than sigmoid

 2 problems:

-1. not zero-cetnered output
+1. not zero-centered output
 2. in the positive half of the inputs, we don't have saturation, but this is not the case of the negative half.
    - <img src="./img/ReLU_problem_1.png" style="zoom:67%;" />
    - what happens when x = -10? => gradient is 0